Roulette is one of the most popular casino games around the world, but with so many choices to bet on, how do you actually play the game?

 There are different internet versions of Roulette, which have slightly adjusted rules:

 European Roulette: uses a single-zero wheel that offers a reduced house edge of 2.7% on all bets.

-French Roulette: Uses a single-zero wheel and offer the traditional European surrender rule which is where a players even-money bet (black, red, even, odd, 1-18, 19-36) becomes imprisoned should the ball land in zero.
+French Roulette: Uses a single-zero wheel and offer the traditional European surrender rule.
+This is where a player’s even-money bet (black, red, even, odd, 1-18, 19-36) becomes imprisoned should the ball land in zero.
 If the player wins on the next bet the imprisoned bet is returned without the profit.

-Roulette Royale: A single-zero game that offers a £1 side bet, which wins if the same number is hit at least twice in a row.
-This is extremely exciting as if the number appears twice the player wins £15, hits three consecutive times, they get £200 and if it hits four times in a row the player receives £3000!
+Roulette Royale: A single-zero game that offers a £1 side bet.
+This wins if the same number is hit at least twice in a row.
+This is extremely exciting as if the number appears twice the player wins £15.
+If it hits three consecutive times, they get £200 and if it hits four times the player receives £3000.